-Nat Grant is a multi-instrumentalist, sound artist, composer and teacher from Melbourne, Australia.
-She works predominantly as a freelance artist and has been employed as a composer and performer in the fields of puppetry, theatre, film, animation, and dance.
-Nat’s work explores intersections between improvisation, chance and intention in the development of sound as a sculptural medium.
-Through the integration of electronic processing and sampling with acoustic instruments and sound recordings, she creates cumulative sound works that link consciousness and memory, allowing interaction between human and natural environments, and between audiences and performers.
+Nat Grant is a percussionist, theatre composer and sound artist from Melbourne working across live performance, installation, and sound design.
+Her work explores intersections between improvisation, chance and intention in the development of sound as a sculptural medium.
+Through the integration of electronic processing and sampling with acoustic instruments and sound recordings, she creates cumulative sound works that link consciousness and memory, allowing interaction between audience and performers.

 For more information contact: firstname.lastname@example.org